Y-jiji/notizbuch/topic-type-theory.typ

     idr  : ∀ {f} → comp f id = f
 ```]

-#todo[Currently this is just pseudocode.
+#task[Currently this is just pseudocode.
 Rewrite in AGDA. ]

 #tag[cat:notation] In the context of category theory, we use upper case $frak("FRAK")$ for functors, upper case $cal("CAL")$ for categories, normal lower case for morphisms, and normal upper case for objects.